-Figure 7: Trajectories for controllers A and A1 overlaid on the self-information maps. (a) The trajectories of controller A for catch trials overlaid upon the self-information map. (b) The trajectories of controller A for avoid trials overlaid upon the self-information map. (c) The trajectories of controller A1 for catch trials overlaid upon the self-information map. (d) The trajectories of controller A1 for avoid trials overlaid upon the self-information map.
+Figure 7.
+Trajectories for controllers A and A1 overlaid on the self-information maps. (a) The trajectories of controller A for catch trials overlaid upon the self-information map. (b) The trajectories of controller A for avoid trials overlaid upon the self-information map. (c) The trajectories of controller A1 for catch trials overlaid upon the self-information map. (d) The trajectories of controller A1 for avoid trials overlaid upon the self-information map. (d) The trajectories of controller A1 for avoid trials overlaid upon the self-information map. (d) The trajectories of controller A1 for avoid trials overlaid upon the self-information map.
 Controller A clearly follows an edge of high information in catch trials, and controller A1 appears to use the outside edge where information suddenly drops to almost zero to decide when to turn back towards the object during its scanning motion.